bifferos/bb/buildroot/readme.txt

 run ./mkbiffrd.py upload <addr>

 Where <addr> is the address of the board.
-This will generate a local copy of the rootfs (ftp.tgz) and then upload it to /ftp.tgz.
+This will generate a local copy of the rootfs (ftp.tgz) including packages and kernel modules and then upload it to /ftp.tgz.

 Then telnet to the board and
 extract the tarball: